CesiumGS/3d-tiles/specification/TileFormats/PointCloud/README.md

 _This section is non-normative_

-Code for reading the header can be found in [`PointCloud3DModelTileContent.js`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/PointCloud3DTileContent.js) in the Cesium implementation of 3D Tiles.
+Code for reading the header can be found in [`PointCloud3DModelTileContent.js`](https://github.com/CesiumGS/cesium/blob/master/Source/Scene/PointCloud3DTileContent.js) in the CesiumJS implementation of 3D Tiles.

 ## Property reference